getbubblenow/bubble/docs/docker-launcher.md

 ======================
 The Bubble Docker Launcher makes it easy to run a Bubble launcher.

-## Automatic Setup
+## Automatic Setup with the Launcher Script
-If you're running Linux or Mac OS X, try the automatic setup script first.
+If you're running Linux or Mac OS X, try the launcher script first.
 This script will automatically install docker, pull the Bubble docker image and run it.

     /bin/bash -c "$(curl -sL https://git.bubblev.org/bubblev/bubble/raw/branch/master/launcher)"